Survival guide 2022

 Bring Trolleys!!

-Everybody ariving after build ened (Thursday) please bring a good faitfull boldercar (trolly) it is quite a little walk with all your gear.
+Everybody arriving after build ends (Thursday) please bring a good faithful bolderkar (trolly) as it is quite a little walk with all your gear.

-Please keep driving on the pastures for unloading to a minimum to not damage the grass.
-If heavy rain sets in driving on the field is not allowed.
-Water first needs to drain off to prevent a mudfest.
+Please keep driving on the pastures to a minimum so as not to damage the grass.
+If heavy rain sets in, driving on the field is not allowed.
+Water first needs to drain off to prevent a mudfest (and vehicles stuck in the middle). (remember 2023?)

 Can I wear glitter?

-We discourage wearing glitter.
-Why/ because glitter is considered MOOP (Matter Out Of Place).
+We discourage wearing glitter since it is considered MOOP (Matter Out Of Place).
 For both nature and people, it’s hard to tell the difference between eco glitter and regular glitter.
 Glitter never sticks to your face without losing some wherever you go and so it always ends up where it doesn’t belong.

 Can I bring a fire bowl or barrel